risc0/risc0/website/api/trusted-setup-ceremony.md

 1. Download the Powers of Tau (`ptau`) file we used for our ceremony; we used the Hermez rollup with `2^23` powers of tau, which is linked in [the snarkjs readme][snarkjs] or available directly [here][powers-of-tau-hez-23] (mirrored [here][powers-of-tau-hez-23-our-mirror]).
 1. Generate the `r1cs` file from the `circom` source files, by running `circom stark_verify.circom --r1cs` in the directory where you downloaded these files.
 This should generate the same `r1cs` file as listed in our [p0tion configuration][p0tion-config] (available directly [here][r1cs-file]).
 The SHA-256 hash of this file (i.e. as computed by `shasum -a 256`) is `84d3c34b7c0eb55ad1b16b24f75e0b9de307f7b74089ea4a20a998390ee24178`.
 1. Prepare JavaScript to use a large amount of memory: Its default settings generally are insufficient to verify this circuit.
 On my system, I needed to run `export NODE_OPTIONS="--max-old-space-size=32768"`.
-1. Use snarkjs to verify that the transcript matches this circuit and powers of tau, by running `snarkjs zkey verify stark_verify.r1cs powersOfTau28_hez_final_23.ptau stark_verify_00200.zkey`.
+1. Use snarkjs to verify that the transcript matches this circuit and powers of tau, by running `snarkjs zkey verify stark_verify.r1cs powersOfTau28_hez_final_23.ptau stark_verify_final.zkey`.
 You should see a list of contribution hashes (attestations) followed by the message `snarkJS: ZKey Ok!`.

 ## Contributor Attestations Match the Transcript